AKloc/BookNotes/Algorithms of Oppression.md

 - Not sure.
 I agreed with the content, but there aren't really any action items to take outside of being further convinced that Google isn't primarily motivated by the public good.

 **Bottom Line**
-- 6/10
+- 5/10
 - Very academic.
 Slowly and methodically builds its case... too slowly.
 Feels unnecessarily elongated.
 - Well-organized.
 Author quickly states her thesis and her strategy for proving it.
 Principled.
 Author calls out that her arguments aren't unique to black women by any stretch of the imagination.
 - BUT... where's the actual meat?
 Makes the same points numerous times.
 Search results are important, Google isn't working for the public interest, and the algorithms Google use aren't tuned for socio-economic equalization.
 What else?
 What are the solutions?
 What can we do?
 - 200+ page problem statement.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDc2NjgzNjIsMTUyMjgxNjMyMSwtOD
+eyJoaXN0b3J5IjpbMTA5NzcyMjgwNSwtMTk0NzY2ODM2MiwxNT
-I3NzUyMDgsMTg5NTk1MjIyNiw0MjYyNTcyOTIsLTEyMzM1OTEz
+IyODE2MzIxLC04Mjc3NTIwOCwxODk1OTUyMjI2LDQyNjI1NzI5
-NjldfQ==
+MiwtMTIzMzU5MTM2OV19
 -->